freesewing/freesewing/markdown/dev/tutorials/pattern-design/testing-your-pattern/en.md

 If we test it, we can see that it works as intended.
 But there's one thing that perhaps requires your attention.
 Making the bib wider shortens the length from the bottom of the neck opening to the bottom of the bib.
-Thereby making the bib shortern when its worn.
+Thereby making the bib shorter when it's worn.

 Even if the *total length* of the bib stays the same, the *useable length* shortens when the bib is made wider.
 Users will not expect this, so it's something that we should fix in our pattern.